holepunchto/cmake-runtime/README.md

 # cmake-runtime

-cmake binaries for windows, linux and macos
+Prebuilt CMake binaries for macOS, Linux, and Windows.

 ```
-npm install -g cmake-runtime
+npm i -g cmake-runtime
-cmake --version
 ```

-The versions mirror the cmake versions.
+The versions mirror the CMake versions.
 See `npm info cmake-runtime` for available versions.

 ## License

-[cmake](https://cmake.org) is licensed under BSD-3-Clause and this repo is licensed under Apache-2.0
+Apache-2.0 and BSD-3-Clause.